MichaelaNovotna/projekt_generovani_rozvrhu/README.md

 If input contain students without the possibility to be placed, name of the student is printed into the console.
 The program chooses the schedule with the least non-placed students.

-## Algorithm
-Let people know what your project can do specifically.
-Provide context and add a link to any reference visitors might be unfamiliar with.
-A list of Features or a Background subsection can also be added here.
-If there are alternatives to your project, this is a good place to list differentiating factors.

 ## Limitations
 Program places more courses to the first lector.

-## License
-For open source projects, say how it is licensed.
+And many more.